ImageMakerFoundation/ImageMaker/README.txt

            }
          ]

+   Note: Check out NFTMetadataTemplate.json, you can paste into it your actual NFT metadata instead of *** example metadata ***,
+           then upload this file to IPFS (e.g. through Pinata) and click 'Set NFT URL' in imNFTControl.
+After that, paste into the prompt: https://ipfs.io/ipfs/<Your .json file IPFS identifier>
+         Done!
+Now you can see your token on OpenSea/Rarible etc.

 4. You can buy other people's NFTs and participate in auctions using ImageMaker Client (imNFTClient).

 5. 'ElProfesor.png' and 'ElProfesor.imnft' are given as examples,